AlexeyPtitsyn/simple-tasks-project/README.md

 ## Concept

-This is the React application that allows user to make tasks list like good-old google tasks.
+This is the React application that allows user to make task lists like good-old google tasks.

 ## Task object structure